 Once a vaccine enters your body, the body reacts exactly in the same way as it does when the same organism infects you.
-But the difference is that the organism in the vaccine is not capable of causing damage to your body and the quantity of germ in the vaccine is very low to produce only a mild reaction.
+But the difference is that the organism in the vaccine is not capable of causing damage to your body, and the quantity of germ in the vaccine is very low, and only produces a mild reaction.

-Now, after vaccination, as the body is already exposed to the organism, the immune system is sensitised and knows what to do if the same germ attacks again.
-Hence when later in life, you get exposed to this germ, the specific immune system (the memory T cells in the immune system does the job of remembering that germ) is activated and the germs are killed even before it causes harm to the body.
+After a vaccination, as the body is already exposed to the organism, the immune system is sensitised, and knows what to do if the same germ attacks again.
+Hence, if later in life, you get exposed to this germ, the immune system (the memory T cells in the immune system do the job of remembering that germ) is activated, and the germs are killed even before they cause harm to the body.

-If there were no vaccines given by the time the immune system figures out what to do, the damage would be done which might be life-threatening.
-Then why do we have side effects after vaccination in some cases?
-That is because, as mentioned above the body tends to react and this results in side effects.
+If there were no vaccines given by the time the immune system figures out what to do, the damage done might be life-threatening.
+Then, why do we have side effects after vaccination in some cases?
+That is because, as mentioned above, the body tends to react, and this results in side effects.
 The fever is an increase in body temperature because the body is all heating up to fight the organism.
 It is not what the germ is doing to you.

 Video: Immunizing Your Child – HiB (Haemophilus Influenzae Type B) Vaccine